deeputech/deeputech.github.io/_posts/2021-03-18-what-about-svelte.md

 Svelte is very young and that means it is not as battle-tested as React or Angular and you might run into some walls at times.
 This means it's probably not suitable for very complex or mission-critical applications that are expected to scale.

-This might not be a long-term problem as the framework is exploding in popularity and the introduction of Sapper would help with the scaling concerns.
+This might not be a long-term problem as the framework is exploding in popularity and the introduction of Sapper has helped with the scaling concerns.
+Though the [confusion](https://svelte.dev/blog/whats-the-deal-with-sveltekit) around Sapper vs SvelteKit could have been avoided, in my opinion.

 #### Smaller community and ecosystem